The Ultimate Glossary of Terms About Cattle Equipment

 Crowding Pen – Usually a funnel shaped pen that moves cattle into a working or loading chute with minimal effort.

 Crush Squeeze – Another term for a squeeze chute.
+Cattle Crush and/or Crush Squeeze is a term used in the United Kingdom, Australia, and New Zealand.

 Full Opening Stanchion – The head gate is two separate pieces that slide open and closed similar to sliding doors.
 Straight and curved bar models are available; animals walk through after completing procedure.